echasnovski/mini.nvim/readmes/mini-sessions.md

   -- Whether to read default session if Neovim opened without file arguments autoread = false,

-  -- Whether to write currently read session before quitting Neovim autowrite = true,
+  -- Whether to write currently read session before leaving it autowrite = true,

   -- Directory where global sessions are stored (use `''` to disable)